-- This step involves specification and estimation of temperature sensitivity models for daily maximum demand, followed by a simulation exercise to determine the P50 (POE50) and P90 (POE10)1 levels of maximum demand for each historical year. - Under the original methodology, the weather normalised POE50 and POE 10 MD levels reflected estimates of MD when PV was generating.
-To estimate the underlying trend for MD at the consumer level, it was necessary to add back estimates of historical PV output to the annual historical non-coincident MDs; - Under the revised methodology the simulations reflect MD in the absence of solar PV generation (i.e. as if PV were not generating).
-Adjusting for estimates of historical PV for each half hour ideally should improve estimates of the underlying MD trends. - On Frontier's recommendation, AEMO has also adopted and implemented "pooling" of data across years for the Qld forecasts, with year dummy variables included in the model to allow for different levels of MD in individual years. - AEMO previously tested the "pooling" approach during the SA CP forecasts, though this was not applied in the final SA forecasts.
+- This step involves specification and estimation of temperature sensitivity models for daily maximum demand, followed by a simulation exercise to determine the P50 (POE50) and P90 (POE10) levels of maximum demand for each historical year. - Under the original methodology, the weather normalised POE50 and POE10 MD levels reflected estimates of MD when PV was generating.
+To estimate the underlying trend for MD at the consumer level, it was necessary to add back estimates of historical PV output to the annual historical non-coincident MDs. - Under the revised methodology the simulations reflect MD in the absence of solar PV generation (i.e. as if PV were not generating).
+Adjusting for estimates of historical PV for each half hour ideally should improve estimates of the underlying MD trends. - On Frontier's recommendation, AEMO has also adopted and implemented "pooling" of data across years for the VIC 2015 forecasts, with year dummy variables included in the model to allow for different levels of MD in individual years. - AEMO previously tested the pooling approach during the SA CP forecasts, though this was not applied in the final SA forecasts. - AEMO previously applied the pooling approach for the 2015 NSW and QLD CP forecasts.

-Throughout this report the 90th percentile (P90) corresponds to the 10% probability of exceedence (POE10).
+&lt;sup>5 Throughout this report the 90th percentile (P90) corresponds to the 10% probability of exceedence (POE10).

-3. Selection of a starting point for the demand forecasts &

-4. Determination of a growth rate
+3. Selection of a starting point for the demand forecasts and determination of a growth rate

-- Under the original methodology, only linear trends were considered and decisions were made about the slope of the linear trend (growth rate) and the starting point. - the starting point was a choice between the last point on the linear trend line through the POE50 and POE10 historical demands ("off the line"), or the last actual observation for the POE historical demands ("off the point").
+- Under the original methodology, only linear trends were considered and decisions were made about the slope of the linear trend (growth rate) and the starting point. - The starting point was a choice between the last point on the linear trend line through the POE50 and POE10 historical demands ("off the line"), or the last actual observation for the POE historical demands ("off the point").
 The choice depended on how well the trend line fit the data. - The growth rate was determined from either the linear trend line through the historical POE demands or anticipated population growth in the local area.
 In some cases a zero growth rate was assumed. - The methodology was refined in previous forecast rounds because it became evident that for some CPs the time trend was non-linear or there was a structural break in the series.
 Hence the methodology was extended to allow for non-linear (cubic) trends.
 AEMO's default for extrapolating demand into the future is to use a linear trend.
 Alternatively, AEMO uses a cubic trend with a horizon value if the linear trend is not a satisfactory fit to the historical data.
-The choice between the linear and the cubic trends was originally based on two statistical tests, developed with Frontier's assistance: - a test for linearity and; - a test for whether or not the most recent observation in the historical data is an outlier. - If either of these tests rejects the null hypothesis, the linear trend is replaced by the cubic trend. - For the Qld CP forecasts, Frontier recommended an improvement in the statistical test for linearity which is more appropriate for the cubic trend alternative.
-AEMO adopted and applied this test for the Qld forecasts. - For Qld CPs characterised by rail, mining or industrial load, AEMO manually overrode these test results and applied a linear zero growth. - During the Qld review, some problems also became evident in applying rules for selecting cubic horizons which resulted in POE10 and POE50 forecasts crossing in some cases.
-The decision rules for choosing cubic horizons were revised and this prevented forecast cross over in the final forecasts. - 5.
-Calculation of baseline forecasts - This is done by projecting the linear or cubic trend line to cover the years in the forecast period.
-In cases where a zero growth rate was selected, this growth rate was applied to the last weather normalised point.
-In all these cases, the weather normalised point was quite close to the fitted line.
+The choice between the linear and the cubic trends was originally based on two statistical tests, developed with Frontier's assistance: - □ A test for linearity and; - A test for whether or not the most recent observation in the historical data is an outlier. - If either of these tests rejects the null hypothesis, the linear trend is replaced by the cubic trend. - For the 2015 VIC CP forecasts, AEMO adopted and applied an improved statistical test for linearity which is more appropriate for the cubic trend alternative.
+This test was previously recommended by Frontier and was used by AEMO for the 2015 NSW and QLD forecasts. - For VIC CPs characterised by industrial load, AEMO manually overrode these test results and applied a zero/population growth rate. - During the VIC review, some problems became evident in applying rules for selecting a horizon value for the cubic trend model which resulted in some counterintuitive results.
+The decision rules for choosing a horizon value for the cubic trend were revised for the final forecasts which resulted in improved forecasts.